theschmocker/InstaWiki/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/jacobcs1996/pen/PKXWyO.
+Originally built with CodePen.
+You can see it there at: https://codepen.io/jacobcs1996/pen/PKXWyO.
+Otherwise, you can see it hosted on my site at https://jacobschmocker.com/instawiki